scrapinghub/web-poet/docs/intro/pop.rst

    instead of creating your own custom registries by instantiating :class:`~.PageObjectRegistry`.
 This provides a default expectation for developers on which registry to use right from the start.

+    * However, there will be some cases where creating a new instance of :class:`~.PageObjectRegistry` is inevitably needed.
+Here's an :ref:`example <overrides-custom-registry>` in the tutorial section.

 4. When building a new **POP** based of on existing **POPs**, it is recommended to use an **inclusion** strategy rather than **exclusion**